saucelabs/sauce-docs/docs/error-reporting/project-setup/submission-actions.md

 <img src={useBaseUrl('img/error-reporting/project-settings/submission-action-set-value.png')} alt="" />

 ### Union Values
-This action is like Set Values, but for ‘label’ types, like Tags or Classifiers, where instead of ‘setting’ a value, the system is ‘adding’ a value to the field, so it can contain multiple values.
+This action is like Set Values, but for label types, like Tags or Classifiers, where instead of setting a value, the system is adding a value to the field, so it can contain multiple values.

 <img src={useBaseUrl('img/error-reporting/project-settings/submission-action-union-values.png')} alt="" />